 So, as a blogger, it is my responsibility to make informed choices as to whether I will engage with certain Trends and media creation, or decide not to engage with them.
 I know a lot of bloggers just simply keep doing what they do, but I know that there are some people that read this, and I think that I should be Democratic about supplying people with the type of thing that they might be interested in.
 Like, if you want one type of content or don’t want another type of content, isn’t it so it’s my responsibility to provide that to you?

-I Guess what I am getting at here is that I am contemplating buying a 360 camera, but I’m wondering if that’s the type of content that you’ve gone from a blogger like me.
+I Guess what I am getting at here is that I am contemplating buying a 360 camera, but I’m wondering if that’s the type of content that you’ve gone from a blogger like me and where I can buy the best 360 camera.
 I know most people that read blogs have an entire roll of blogs if they follow, and Minnie write blogs as well.
 I’m interested in your feedback.
 I see a lot of possibilities for myself and applying 360 and virtual reality Technologies onto my blog,

 Just let me know if I’m onto something here, and if I don’t get any replies I’ll probably start doing it anyway.
 It just seems like something that I want to try and there are apparently some really good devices with reasonable price tags that I could tap into.
 That’s what I’m going for.
 Let me know what you think because like I said I do want to create content that resonates with my audience, but I also don’t want to stifle my own inspiration.
 Do you know what I mean?
 I am sure there is an inventive way to combine this blog with my new interests and I am excited to discover what it is!